tibbben/teaching.data.literacy/UM_DataCurationWorkshops/README.md

 ##Data Curation for Learning and Outreach
 ###Richter Library Internal Seminar Series

----

-As a part fo the data curation initiative this is series of three active learning workshops that will cover fundamental aspects of data curation for liason librarians.
+As a part of the data curation initiative this is series of three active learning workshops that will cover fundamental aspects of data curation for liason librarians.

-Please see the [hosted version](syllabus.md) for more information.
+Please see the [hosted version](http://tibbben.github.io/teaching.data.literacy/UM_DataCurationWorkshops/syllabus.html) for more information.

 Questions or comments please contact [Timothy Norris](mailto:tnorris@miami.edu)

 ---

+## License

 All material in this repository is shared under the creative commons attribution license version 4.0 CC-BY.